grame-cncm/faustdoc/src/manual/syntax.md

 #### Modulo Primitive

 The `%` primitive can be used to take the modulo of a signal.
+The function uses the *int* type when both of its parameters are of *int* type, and uses the `fmod` operator on *float* promoted arguments otherwise.

 * **Type:** \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=x_{1}(t)\%{x_{2}(t)}\)